A list of words and phrases insurance people use (but the rest of us don't really understand).

 Dependent property (refers to business insurance) — This is property not owned, operated, or controlled by the business owner; however, he or she depends upon it for normal business operations.
 Dependent property protects the business owner from financial losses caused by problems that occur elsewhere, such as with another vendor or supplier who suffers a loss.

-Destroyed or damaged records coverage (refers to business insurance) — If a covered loss destroys or damages business records, this insurance compensates the owner for his or her inability to collect income and the cost to reproduce the records.
+Destroyed or damaged records coverage (refers to business insurance) — If a covered loss destroys or damages business records, this insurance compensates the owner for their inability to collect income and the cost to reproduce the records.

 Direct access (refers to health insurance) — Under a 1995 Washington state law, health insurance companies must cover women’s direct access to female-related health care services such as mammograms, general exams, and preventative care.